Skip to main content

 Phillip's main appeal is breadth of product -- beyond stocks, they offer futures, forex, bonds, and fund distribution.
 For investors who want a single broker covering multiple asset classes across Asia, Phillip is a viable option.

-Where Phillip falls short: Commission rates match the traditional banks at 0.25% (minimum HK$100), making it expensive for casual or small-account traders.
-The platform interface feels a generation behind Futu and Tiger.
-Customer support is available but not known for speed.
-Phillip lacks the modern app experience and free data offerings that fintech brokers provide.
+Where Phillip falls short: Phillip Securities' commission rates match the traditional banks at 0.25% (minimum HK$100), making Phillip expensive for casual or small-account traders.
+Phillip's platform interface feels a generation behind Futu and Tiger.

 Best for: Investors who want broad Asian market access across multiple asset classes from an established, traditional brokerage.